 Plymouth is known for his attention to detail and unflagging commitment to his clients’ business goals.
-He approaches each project with the mindset of a business partner, while also closely working with engineers and staff to understand the nuts and bolts of the client’s technology.
+He approaches each project with the mindset of a business partner, while also working closely with engineers and staff to understand the nuts and bolts of each client’s technology.

-Prior to joining the firm, Plymouth worked as an attorney at an Intellectual Property firm in Washington, D.C., after serving in the Judge Advocate General’s (JAG) Corps of the U.S. Army.
+Prior to joining the firm, Plymouth worked as an attorney at an intellectual property firm in Washington, D.C., after serving in the Judge Advocate General’s (JAG) Corps of the U.S. Army.

 Before and during law school, Plymouth was a practicing engineer for six years designing water treatment and HVAC systems.
 During that time, he was a registered professional engineer in Minnesota and Maryland.